perqin/CopyShare/README.md

 ## Features

-### Notify on copy

-Heads-up notification is shown when new text is copied or cut.
+* **Notify on copy.** Heads-up notification is shown when new text is copied or cut.

+* **Pick links in text.** Open links contained in copied text on one tap.
+Link selection is supported when more than one links are found.

+## Screenshots

 ![Notify on copy](screenshots/notify-on-copy.png)

-### Pick links in text

-Open links contained in copied text on one tap.
-Link selection is supported when more than one links are found.

 ![Pick links in text](screenshots/pick-link.png)